 Individuals may become habituated to training-related noise.
 In many studies, various species have demonstrated habituation to some degree.
-A substantial amount of hunting occurs in the areas in applicable seasons, so that gunfire is not a novel stimulus for at least some individuals.
+A substantial amount of hunting occurs in the areas in applicable seasons, so gunfire is not a novel stimulus for at least some individuals.
 The likelihood of impacts would be reduced by the presumed tendency for at least some animals to move away from human presence and activity before loud noises occur.

 In summary, anthropogenic noise would likely disturb wildlife species, resulting in various startle effects.
 Ground-burst simulator use could result in physiological effects such as hearing threshold shift if an animal were located near the noise source.
-Although it is possible that some individuals would avoid the HLZ long-term, in general, effects are expected to be temporary and not detrimental to overall animal populations.
+Although it is possible that some individuals would avoid the HLZ in the long term, in general, the effects are expected to be temporary and not detrimental to overall animal populations.
 Large areas of similar habitat are available outside the affected area.
 Based on the significance thresholds identified in Section 3.6.3.1, there would be no significant impacts to biological resources at any of the HLZs associated with implementation of the Proposed Action.

 Overall, there would be no significant adverse impacts to wildlife or protected species.
-Consultation with the USFWS is pending.
-Concurrence from the USFWS is anticipated due to the analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species, due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The USFWS concurred with the DAF's findings in a letter dated June 25, 2024, and requested that educational awareness on the potential presence of indigo snakes and gopher tortoises be provided to troops training at the HLZs.

 As stated previously, inactive gopher tortoise burrows were noted in the vicinity of HLZ-2.
-Therefore, although eastern indigo snakes may be found in the general vicinity, or the periphery of HLZ-2, potential occurrence within HLZ-2 is considered occasional and transitory.
+Therefore, although eastern indigo snakes may be found in the general vicinity or the periphery of HLZ-2, potential occurrence within HLZ-2 is considered occasional and transitory.
 In addition, the likelihood of occurrence is low, as GADNR does not indicate documented occurrences of the eastern indigo snake within the USGS topographic quarter quadrangles for HLZ-2.
 No gopher tortoise burrows are anticipated to occur within the maintained area of the HLZ.
 Should tortoises or active burrows be observed within the HLZ, Moody AFB would survey and coordinate with GADNR to relocate captured gopher tortoise either to state-owned property or to private property with conservation easements.
+Indigo snake and gopher tortoise educational materials would be provided to troops training at the HLZs as an additional protection measure.

-The potential impacts to vegetation and wildlife from the Proposed Action at HLZ-2, including aircraft usage, munitions usage, and ground training and would be the same as those described above for HLZ-1.
+The potential impacts to vegetation and wildlife from the Proposed Action at HLZ-2, including aircraft usage, munitions usage, and ground training would be the same as those described above for HLZ-1.

 Overall, there would be no significant adverse impacts to wildlife or protected species.
-Consultation with the USFWS is pending.
-Concurrence from the USFWS is anticipated due to the analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species, due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The analysis of potential impacts to wildlife as presented in this EA demonstrated "no effect" on federally listed species due to a lack of suitable habitats, with the exception of eastern indigo snake and gopher tortoise, which has a "may affect, not likely to adversely affect" determination (Table 3-18).
+The USFWS concurred with the DAF's findings in a letter dated June 25, 2024, and requested that educational awareness on the potential presence of indigo snakes and gopher tortoises be provided to troops training at the HLZs.